 If you are interested in adopting a dog from Clare Greyhound Sanctuary, please contact us and tell us about your living situation, your experience with dogs, other pets in the house, children, what the dogs daily life should be like etc. The more information we get, the easier it is for us to match you to the right hound.
 Click here for more info on the adoption process.

-Usually dogs have to go on a waiting list to come here, but today we got a call from a vet clinic.
+Usually dogs have to go on a waiting list to come here, but this time we got a call from a vet clinic.
 A 14 month old Greyhound had been turned in to be put down.
 He had sustained an injury.
 The vets thought he deserved a second chance and a few hours later he was here.
 We didn’t actually have the space for him, but the alternative was not an option.
 Meet Coinneacht.
-Right now he is resting after an eventful day.
+Right now he is about 2 years old.
 He is huge, very friendly and a big softie.
-Once his leg has been x-rayed and he is old enough to be neutered, he will be available for adoption, but for now he is snoozing happily and safely.

 Since nature abhors a vacuum, every time a dog leaves a new one arrives.
 This happy boy is Tobias.
 He will be six years old in November, but he still enjoy having fun.
 Tobias is very easy going, happy, friendly, loves cuddles and takes most things in his stride.
 He got on well with the house terrier while he was still in kennels and should be fine around smaller dogs.
 Tobias is a large dog and sometimes a little jumpy when extra excited, but he has excellent manners snd listens well.If you would like to know more about Tobias, please get in touch.